 A redesigned educational curriculum has been developed that will spark students' interest in habitat conservation and careers in natural resources through science, art, math, and technology.
 The curriculum guides meet a number of national education standards, including the National Science Education Standards, North American Association for Environmental Education Standards and National Visual Arts Education Standards.
-Click on the link below to download the free guides and see additional information about this program.
+Go to www.fws.gov/juniorduck for more information.

 The overall national winner of the art contest graces that year's JDS and is sold by the U.S. Postal Service (www.usps.com or 1-800-782-6724) and Amplex Corporation (www.duckstamp.com or 1-800-852-4897) for $5.
 All proceeds of the stamp are invested in the program to fund environmental education programs; award the students, teachers and schools that participate in the program; and to market the JDS program.

 JDS in the news